gmonteith/farm-finance/README.md

 If you wish to view the pdf derived from the groff files please use the following link:

 ---

 ## Files:
-The document has evolved to follow the layout of a book.
-The table of contents is show below:
+The document has evolved to follow the layout of a book and the file structure reflect this:

 File name | Description
 --------- | -----------